AmazingPie/C-To-Java/README.md

 # C-To-Java
 Compiling C into Java via CIL by using a CIL pass written in OCaml.
-CO620 research project supervised by @stephenrkell investigating runtime speeds from single program transformation into Java when compared to other
+CO620 research project supervised by @stephenrkell investigating runtime speeds from single program transformation into Java when compared to other methods.

+This project is not complete and will fail for medium-large programs as many type transformations are not currently supported.

 ## Getting Started
 This project is not particulary trivial to setup as of now and is not recommended for beginners.

-I hope to make some build scripts (probably make) to automate the setup and running however this is currently still to be seen.
+**Edit:**
+A build script has been made to automate the development process.
+This script is fairly basic but should help the (re)building process.

+###Installation
 1. Install dependancies
   This project relies heavily on a modified driver for CIL called cilpp which is located in the toolsub repo (https://github.com/stephenrkell/toolsub) as well as a few more utilities in liballocs (https://github.com/stephenrkell/liballocs) and libcrunch (https://github.com/stephenrkell/libcrunch) which should all be downloaded and installed correctly, according to the intstructions on the relevant pages, before C-To-Java.